 It’s a bit of leap of faith to trust that children have an internal compass that will guide them to do good things.
 But it’s true.
 We all have this internal compass.

 Will children make mistakes?
 Yes.
 We all will.
-But what strengthens the internal compass is not someone else correcting you or punishing you.
+But what strengthens the internal compass is not someone else pointing out your mistakes or punishing you.
 This actually weakens it.

 I believe that helping children reflect upon their own feelings and actions is a stronger and more enduring motivator for positive behavior than punishment could ever be.